openoms/raspiblitz-extras/README.md

 Will need to sync the latest scripts from my forked repo (same way as the testing was done for this PR: https://github.com/rootzoll/raspiblitz/pull/896):

+The scripts are synced from this repo: https://github.com/openoms/raspiblitz/tree/1.4extras

+With the following commands:
 ```
 cd /home/admin/raspiblitz
 git remote set-url origin https://github.com/openoms/raspiblitz.git